Projecten

 Foto van zeeanemoon

-This project investigates the potential benefit of reef sounds.
-Can we replicate these natural sounds to help young oysters find their ideal home?
-This innovative method could help accelerate oyster reef restoration and strengthen biodiversity in the North Sea.
+This project research the potential of reef sounds.
+Are we able to mimic these natural sounds to help young oysters find their ideal home?
+This innovative method could accelerate the regeneration of oyster reefs and thus strengthen the biodiversity in the North Sea.

 How do reef sounds work?